What is THC (Tetrahydrocannabinol)?

 Israeli scientist Dr. Raphael Mechoulam first isolated THC in 1964, revolutionising the way researchers viewed and studied cannabis plants.
 This marked a critical advancement in decoding the cannabinoids responsible for the 'high' sensation individuals experience when using cannabis.

-Since then, THC has been a primary focus for researchers investigating both its psychoactive and therapeutic effects.
+Since then, THC has remained a primary focus for researchers studying its psychoactive properties and broader biological interactions.

 The past few decades have witnessed significant strides in understanding the complexities of THC and its interactions with the human body, altering mood, perception, and physiological processes.
-These discoveries have fuelled ongoing research into how THC can be harnessed for potential medical applications.
+These discoveries have fuelled ongoing scientific research into THC's properties and interactions with biological systems.

 The chemical structure of THC